Charleyip/Course_code/README.md

-# Course_code
+# Course code for LIS640 deep learning
-Here I will submit some important course codes, including assignments, project, or something else
+Here I will submit some important course codes for LIS640, including assignments, projects, or something else